stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.15 `NewMiningJob` (Server -> Client)

 The server provides an updated mining job to the client through a standard channel.
 This MUST be the first message after the channel has been successfully opened.
-This first message will have min_ntime unset (future job).
+This first message MUST have `min_ntime` unset (a future job).

 If the `min_ntime` field is set, the client MUST start to mine on the new job immediately after receiving this message, and use the value for the initial nTime.